The webinar was wrapping up, and an audience member had a question — one that comes up frequently these days.

 Step two: Automate data and reporting

 Nobody just wakes up one morning and starts building predictive models.
 It takes time to become adept at generating insights, and most marketers experience a similar series of “developmental stages” as they gradually expand their ability to use data over time.
-We call this evolution the 4 Levels of Marketing Analytics Performance.
+We call this evolution the Marketing Analytics Maturity Curve™.

 The first step occurs when you automate your reporting.
 Do this, and you’ll see benefits almost immediately.